Who is Margot Fonteyn

 Born Margaret Evelyn Hookham on 18 May 1919 in Reigate, Surrey, England, Margot Fonteyn was destined for greatness from an early age.
 Her father, Felix John Hookham, was a mechanical engineer, and her mother, Hilda, introduced her to ballet lessons at the tender age of four.
 This early exposure to dance set the stage for a lifetime dedicated to ballet.

 Initiating her formal ballet training in Shanghai, Margot was mentored by Russian expatriate dancer Georgy Goncharov.
-When she was 14, she returned to London and became a part of the Vic-Wells Ballet School, making her mark swiftly.
+When she was 14, she returned to London and joined the Vic-Wells Ballet School, making her mark quickly.

 By 1935, she had succeeded Alicia Markova as the prima ballerina of the Vic-Wells Ballet, marking the beginning of her illustrious career.
 Her ability to gauge the style needed for each performance made her a standout at the Royal Opera House.